 The situation for dogs and cats varies from culture to culture.
-In some places, they are treated well, given scraps, even considered as part of a family, though they may still roam the neighborhood and remain outdoors.
-Sometimes they serve to guard property or control pests, but would be unlikely to receive veterinary care or concern for their welfare.
+In some places, they are treated well, given scraps, even considered part of a family, though some may still remain outdoors and roam the streets.
+Sometimes they serve to guard property or control pests but are unlikely to receive veterinary care or concern for their welfare.
 In other communities, they are disliked, or even feared, and may be kicked, hit or stoned if they come too close.
 Although cats on the street tend to do better than dogs at fending for themselves, the lives of both species are filled with misery.

 In addition to not having access to affordable and accessible veterinary services, families and individuals may lack an understanding of the welfare needs of pets and roaming animals in their community.
 Adoption of homeless dogs and cats is still a relatively new concept in many countries.
-And unfortunately, even in places where adoption is common, there are far too many litters born each year to keep up with the number of homes available.
+And, unfortunately, even in places where adoption is common, there are not enough homes available to keep up with the number of litters born.

-Over the past 25 years, Humane Society International has been developing culturally sensitive approaches to manage free-roaming dogs, and to some extent, cats, humanely and effectively.
-We work in a number of countries in Asia, Africa, North America, Central America and South America to extend a philosophy of humane animal management, providing guidance to governments at all levels, local organizations, universities, veterinarians and communities on ways to address the root causes of animal-human conflict.
-The current focus of our on-the-ground dog and cat management and veterinary training programs is on specific regions in Asia, Africa, Latin American and the Caribbean.
+Over the past 25 years, Humane Society International has been developing culturally sensitive approaches to managing roaming dogs and cats, humanely, effectively and sustainably.
+We work in a number of countries in Asia, Africa, North America, Central America and South America to extend a philosophy of humane animal management.
+We provide guidance to governments at all levels, local organizations, universities, veterinarians and communities on ways to address the root causes of animal-human conflict and animal suffering.

 The goals of our dog and cat welfare programs are to:

-- Promote humane treatment of free-roaming dogs; in particular, end the use of inhumane and lethal management techniques
+- Promote humane treatment of roaming dogs and cats; in particular, end the use of inhumane and lethal management techniques.

-- Strengthen and support the capacity of local veterinary services to address dog and cat population management and welfare
+- Strengthen and support the skills and capacity of local veterinary services to address dog and cat population management and welfare.

-- Encourage positive human-dog interactions by fostering community engagement efforts to change human behavior and attitudes towards community and family animals
+- Encourage positive human-dog interactions by fostering community engagement efforts to change human behavior and attitudes toward community and family animals.

-To achieve these goals, HSI advocates a humane and tailored solution that can include sterilization; vaccination; community engagement; legislation; and well-run holding facilities and adoption programs.
+To achieve these goals HSI advocates a humane and tailored solution that includes monitoring and evaluation, sterilization, vaccination, community engagement, education, advocacy, legislation, and well-run temporary holding facilities and adoption programs.

 Ways we help

 The specifics of what we do are tailored to a location’s unique situation.
-The broad outline of our approach, after an initial assessment of needs has been completed, can include:
+The broad outline of our approach, after an initial assessment of needs has been completed, may include:

-- Conducting outreach and establishing partnerships with municipalities, national authorities and local animal welfare/protection organizations
+- Conducting outreach and establishing partnerships with municipalities, national authorities and local communities and animal welfare/protection organizations.

-- Providing training for local veterinarians and dog management personnel to emphasize high-quality, high-volume, safe sterilization surgery and humane dog catching
+- Providing training for local veterinarians and dog-handling personnel to emphasize high-quality, high-volume, safe sterilization surgery and humane dog and cat catching and handling.

-- Empowering communities to be more engaged in understanding and caring for the welfare needs of the dogs and cats in their families
+- Empowering communities to be more engaged in understanding and caring for the welfare needs of the dogs and cats in their neighborhoods.

-- Intervening when governments take inhumane action against free-roaming animals
+- Intervening when governments take inhumane action against roaming animals.

 Other ways HSI helps dogs and cats

-HSI assists governments in disaster preparedness and provides relief to animals in need, including dogs and cats, after disasters and we assist in the passage of laws and regulations to protect these animals.
+HSI assists governments in disaster preparedness and provides relief to animals in need, including dogs and cats, after disasters occur.
+We assist in the passage of laws and regulations to protect these animals.
 We also campaign against the dog and cat meat trade in parts of Asia.
 Our reach extends beyond the countries in which we have hands-on programs.
-HSI offers guidance as well as technical and other forms of support–including sponsorship of veterinary internships, and scholarships to attend our annual networking and training event Animal Care Expo, a conference offering virtual and in-person attendees an opportunity to learn from experts in the field of dog and cat welfare and population management.
+HSI’s Veterinary Training Program in Latin America works with governments, universities and independent veterinarians to strengthen skills in high-quality spay/neuter surgery.
+HSI organizes the Global Spotlight track of Animal Care Expo, a conference offering virtual and in-person attendees an opportunity to learn from experts in the field of dog and cat welfare and population management.